nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 ## 1. Overview
 ### 1.1 What is Nav@NUS?
 Are you new to NUS? <br>
-Are you searching for ways to get around NUS all squeezed up in front of a tiny information board?<br>
+Are you searching for ways to get around NUS, all squeezed up in front of a tiny information board?<br>
 We have just the right solution for you!<br><br>
 Introducing **Nav@NUS**, your new navigation assistant!
 Nav@NUS is a useful command line interface **(CLI)** application to guide you in navigating around the NUS campus via the school's shuttle services.
 This application enables you to retrieve key bus information easily, skipping the hassle of physically checking the bus stop's notice board.
-Nav@NUS is a tool tailor made for anyone unfamiliar to NUS campus, students, professors and visitors included.
-Nav@NUS brings convenience to you and wishes your commute in NUS to be as effortless as possible.
+Nav@NUS is a tool tailor-made for anyone unfamiliar with NUS campus, students, professors and visitors included.
+Nav@NUS brings convenience to you and wishes that your commute in NUS is as effortless as possible.
 Nav@NUS uses a CLI to facilitate quick typing and retrieval of information that you require.

 Nav@NUS consists of 3 main features: